 IBPI's programs include research, education, and information-sharing across sectors, interests, and institutions that will enhance policies, programs, and projects focused on promoting bicycle and pedestrian transportation.

-IBPI’s research agenda focuses on work that is relevant to and responds to the demands of practice, industry, and policy development.
-Research projects will focus on providing evidence that will support full integration of bicycle and pedestrian modes within transportation planning, design, engineering, programs and policy.
+IBPI’s research agenda focuses on work that is relevant and responsive to the demands of practice, industry, and policy development, providing evidence that supports the full integration of bicycle and pedestrian modes within transportation planning, design, engineering, programs and policy.

-IBPI is also supporting students interested in bicycle and pedestrian travel as a career through scholarships and internships.
+IBPI also supports students interested in bicycle and pedestrian travel as a career through scholarships and internships.

 IBPI is a resource for information and technology transfer that spans scholarly research and innovative practice.
-Our web site will provide a clearinghouse of resources, from scientific data to best practices, in an effort to translate research into relevant and user-friendly information, while involving professionals in research design that can be incorporated into practice and policy.
+Our website is a clearinghouse of resources, from scientific data to best practices, translating research into relevant and user-friendly information, and professional-informed research design that can be incorporated into practice and policy.